 Value the deceased’s estate – As the executor or administrator, you must value the deceased’s estate.
 Begin by totalling the value of all the deceased’s assets.
-This includes items such as property, private pensions, savings, investments and valuable items such as cars, jewellery, antiques or collectibles.
-This also includes pay outs from any life insurance policies the deceased held, proceeds from the sale of shares, and policies such as funeral payment plans.
+This includes items such as property, private pensions, savings, investments and valuable items such as cars, jewellery, antiques or collectables.
+This also includes payouts from any life insurance policies the deceased held, proceeds from the sale of shares, and policies such as funeral payment plans.

 Report the estate value to HMRC – You must report the gross value of the deceased’s estate to HMRC and pay Inheritance Tax (IHT) if applicable.
 The current inheritance tax threshold is £325,000 per person or £650,000 for a married couple – as long as the first person to die leaves their entire estate to their partner.
 Any amount over this limit is subject to a 40% tax bill.

 If tax is due, you will need to pay some or all of it before you can be granted probate.
 If the deceased has enough in their bank accounts, you can pay HMRC the full amount.
 If the estate’s assets are tied up in property or shares, only a tenth of the total is due in advance with the rest due in instalments as the estate is wound up.

 Apply for a Grant of Probate – You can apply for probate online via the Probate Service or download the probate application form PA1 and apply by post.
 It worth knowing that the online service only accepts a certain number of applications each day, and you’ll still need to supply supporting documents via post.
 These include original copies of the will and death certificate – it’s best to use a signed-for postal service to send these.
 Using the online service means you can pay the probate fee online, as well as save and return to the online form at a later date.